-A manual variant is given for those who don’t used to work with the composer.
+A manual variant is for those who haven’t used to work with the composer.

-Catching bugs in Bugsnag, is quite simple process.
-You just have to add error and exception handlers:
+Catching bugs in Bugsnag is quite a simple process.
+You have to add error and exception handlers:

 Note, if you have error and exception handlers written in your project, then keep an eye as several copies may seriously tie you up in knots.

-So, to put the finishing touch, it’s worth saying that Bugsnag helps us to diagnose errors and react on them immediately.
-It provides us with a possibility to make major system decisions in the shortest time.
+So, to put the finishing touch, it’s worth saying that Bugsnag helps us to diagnose errors and react to them immediately.
+It provides us with the possibility to make major system decisions in the shortest time.
 Hope, that my experience in using Bugsnag will be useful and helps you in your work.

 In case you are a B2B SaaS provider who works with the eCommerce industry, then integration with shopping platforms and marketplaces is vital for your business.
 Easily integrate with 40+ eCommerce platforms via one unified API provided by API2Cart.